-Currently, Bradley serves as a post-doctoral law clerk for both the Juvenile Litigation Team and one of the Circuit Court Litigation teams for the Maryland Office of the Public Defender in Rockville, MD.
+Subsequently, Bradley served as volunteer attorney for both the Juvenile Litigation Team and one of the Circuit Court felony Litigation teams for the Maryland Office of the Public Defender in Rockville, MD.
 Primarily, He worked for various large law firms as investigative counsel responding to investigative requests from the USAID Office of the Inspector General.
 He piloted different investigations into fraud and misappropriation of US funds in the middle east.

 Prior to relocating to the east coast, Bradley worked with the Appellate Division of the Los Angeles District Attorney's Office.
 There, he provided extensive support to both the Habeas Litigation Unit and numerous practitioners at various stages of Appeal.
 He drafted and filed multiple Returns in response to Petitions for Writs of Habeas Corpus, Informal Responses, Supplemental Briefs, and Respondent Briefs.
 He is well-versed in vehicles of collateral attack at the state-level as well as interlocutory review.